 We’re programmers, you and I. We are time-served, battle-hardened veterans.
-We have honed our objects, learned our digital threads, intoned the Laws of Liskov and Uncle Bob, and we’re now pretty good at what we do.
+We have honed our objects, learned our digital ropes, intoned the Laws of Liskov and Uncle Bob, and we’re now pretty good at what we do.

 And now I want you to stop what you’re doing.
 I want you to give up all that programming that you know and love, and I want you to do something else.
 Continue reading